calbasantana/rover-challenges-arena/README.md

 **Student Example**

-Below you can see how a group of students was able to complete this challenge.
+Unfortunately, I do not presently have a video to show here, but one team has completed this challenge in the past.
 Please note that the most difficult element of completing this challenge is the coding, which will require a lot of trial and error.

-[VIDEO]

 ## Challenge 5: Surface Navigation
 [IMAGE OF CHALLENGE FIELD]